sandbox-quantum/Tangelo/CONTRIBUTIONS.rst

 Several Tangelo users will receive a notification, and will review your code and leave comments in the PR.
 You can reply to these comments, or simply apply the recommended changes locally, and then commit and push them like above: it automatically updates your PR.
 If there are conflicts, you can solve them locally and push, or directly through Github.

 Getting your code reviewed can feel intimidating, but remember it's just part of a standard process: everyone has to go through it (even the main developers) and it is actually uncommon for PRs to be approved without changes or questions first.
-We suggest you have a look at how other files of this project (source code, tests, docs...) are written, and follow the same format fom the start to avoid having to make a lot of changes to your code later on.
+We suggest you have a look at how other files of this project (source code, tests, docs...) are written, and follow the same format from the start to avoid having to make a lot of changes to your code later on.

 We require that you write tests for your code, as well as the docstrings for it.
-Don't worry: we're here to help and there are plenty examples in the repo.
+Don't worry: there are plenty examples in the repo.
 We usually follow the `PEP8 guidelines <https://www.python.org/dev/peps/pep-0008/>`_ for our code.
 If you're using an IDE (Pycharm, etc), it may automatically highlight the part of your code that is not following PEP8, and should be able to automatically reformat your code too.

 Every time you open a PR or push more code into an open one, several automated processes are launched and can be monitored on Github: we need them to be successful.
 We elaborate on them in the section below.